The hotelier’s ultimate guide to occupancy forecasting

 5. Forecast future occupancy rates

-Based on the softer event calendar and lower attendee counts for the current year, you reduced our weekend to-be by several room nights on both Fridays and Saturdays.
+Based on the softer event calendar and lower attendee counts for the current year, reduce the weekend to-be by several room nights on both Fridays and Saturdays.
+Some reasons for the change:

-You’ve already pacing behind STLY for weekends, with a softer event calendar.
+You're already pacing behind STLY for weekends, with a softer event calendar.

 From a stay-pattern perspective, this will reduce stay-through availability and negatively impact the Sunday.
 For this reason, you reduce your ‘to-be's' by a significant amount to account for this disruption in the stay pattern likely to occur because of the group.

-Weekdays (except for the Sunday mentioned above) look strong; the to-be group was slightly increased for several midweek ‘peaks’ to better reflect how the hotel will likely perform based on current occupancy trends.
+Weekdays (except for the Sunday mentioned above) look strong; the to-be group was slightly increased for several midweek peaks to better reflect how the hotel will likely perform based on current occupancy trends.
+You can confidently forecast this way given the findings in the pickup and pace section above, where you found positive midweek trends in pickup and pace in certain corporate segments.

+Before reviewing the final output, it's worth briefly clarifying the difference between forecasting room nights sold and forecasting occupancy.
 Room-night forecasting allows for more precise adjustments at a daily, segment or stay-pattern level, while occupancy translates that volume into a performance metric that supports staffing, budgeting and owner reporting.
 In practice, effective forecasts often start with room nights and then roll up into an occupancy view.

 As these adjustments are made, documenting the assumptions behind them is just as important as the numbers themselves.
 Noting factors such as event strength, group wash or shifts in pickup ensures internal clarity and alignment across revenue meetings, operations planning and ownership discussions.
+It also creates a valuable reference point when forecasts are reviewed or refined later.

 :format(webp))

-1,998 room nights sold (93.4%) occupancy +/- 1% to account for variability.
+1,998 room nights sold (93.4% occupancy), ±1% to account for variability.

 Weekends will likely be slightly softer due to a less active event calendar and underwhelming recent transient pickup, but will likely still be relatively strong.
 Weekdays will likely see a slight lift to rooms sold due to stronger group and qualified discount production.